krystal-framework/krystal.framework/src/Krystal/Widget/GridView/README.md

 -   A checkbox column is automatically added as the first column.
 -   Each checkbox has the value of the row’s primary key (defined by `'pk' => 'id'`).
 -   When the form is submitted, selected IDs are sent as an array in `$_POST['batch']` (or `$_GET['batch']` if using GET).

+### Filters and sorting

+The widget supports per-column filtering and sorting directly in the table header.
+By default, columns have sorting enabled (with clickable header links) when rendering a filter.

+**Enabling basic text filtering**

+To add a filter input to a column, set the `filter` option to `true`.
+This renders a text input field by default.

+    [
+        'column' => 'name',
+        'label'  => 'Product Name',
+        'filter' => true
+    ]

+**Dropdown (select) filtering**

+For a dropdown filter instead of a text input, provide an associative array of value-label pairs to the `filter` option and set `'type' => 'select'`.

+    [
+        'column' => 'color',
+        'label'  => 'Product Color',
+        'type'   => 'select',
+        'filter' => [
+            'r' => 'Red',
+            'b' => 'Blue',
+            'y' => 'Yellow'
+        ]
+    ]

+**Notes**

+-   The array keys represent the actual values in your data.
+-   The array values are the display labels shown in the dropdown.

+**Disabling sorting**

+Sorting is enabled by default for all columns (header becomes clickable with asc/desc indicators).
+To disable sorting on a specific column, explicitly set sorting to `false`.

+    [
+        'column' => 'name',
+        'label'  => 'Product Name',
+        'filter' => true,
+        'sorting' => false // Prevents sorting on this column ]

+**Important notes**

+-   Filters and sorting typically work via GET parameters (e.g., ?`filter[name]=foo&sort=price&order=desc`).
+-   Your controller or data provider must handle these query parameters to apply filtering and sorting to the dataset.
+-   The filter form is automatically wrapped and submitted when inputs change (usually via JavaScript auto-submit or a dedicated "Apply" button, depending on your implementation).